aditya-mishra01/Day-to-Night/README.md

 # Day-to-Night
 Cycle GAN based deep learning model that converts daytime images to nighttime and vice versa.
 The Model is being trained currently as it requires a considerable amount of computation power , i'm using google colab and it's taking some time because the amount of unit available in the free version is limited.
-The Data being used are a set of Daytime and Nighttime images that are not paired
+The Data being used are a set of Daytime and Nighttime images that are not paired.

 Dataset Link : https://www.kaggle.com/datasets/heonh0/daynight-cityview